Longhorn cowfish: Defense

 If severely stressed, this species may be able to exude deadly toxin, pahutoxin, an ichthyotoxic, hemolytic, heat-stable, non-dialyzable, non-protein poison in the mucous secretions of their skin.
 It is apparently unique among known fish poisons; it is toxic to the boxfish and mimics sea cucumber toxins in general properties.

 The horns of the Longhorn cowfish may have evolved to make it more difficult to swallow for predators.
 The horns of the boxfish can be used to ward off predators through charging at the predator.
 If damaged, these horns can grow back within a few months.
 These horns are mostly hollow and composed of mineralized collagen fibers.
 Both the hard armor exoskeleton and the use of the toxic secretion are solid defenses against predators.
-There are also egg predators like labrids and pomacentridae.
+There are also egg predators like wrasses and damselfishes.
 Larger species in the family are able to ward off the egg predators, but the Longhorn Cowfish spawn close to the substrate in order to hide themselves and their eggs from the predators.

-Reproduction and Development
+Reproduction and development

-This fish forms harems with 3-4 females in each one.
+This fish forms harems with 3–4 females in each one.
 The females spawn shortly after sunset, or during the day when there is a large amount of cloud cover.
 The spawning season lasts from February to early October.
-The oval eggs of members of the Lactoria family hatch into the juvenile larvae.
+The oval eggs of species in the genus Lactoria hatch into the juvenile larvae.
 These larvae are distinct because they form the box carapace armor that is present on the longhorn cowfish.

 On Pamban Island, the local belief was that when the land got separated, the cows on the island metamorphosed into these fish and fed on seaweed.